-- The mortality reductions produced by a screening regimen: what payers want to know - European Randomized Study of Screening for Prostate Cancer - Data-analysis practice in other cancer screening trials - How to stop a screening RCT at a 20% mortality reduction?
+- The mortality reductions produced by a screening regimen: what payers want to know - European Randomized Study of Screening for Prostate Cancer [and Göteborg portion of this study] - Data-analysis practice in other cancer screening trials - How to stop a screening RCT at a 20% mortality reduction?
 [Theorem] - A way ahead?